Rob Ambrose: As Towson head coach

 In December 2008, Ambrose was hired as the head coach of his alma mater, Towson University.
 Ambrose's Tigers did not find immediate success posting a 2–9 record in 2009 and a 1–10 record in 2010.

-However, in 2011, just his third season as the Tigers' head coach, Ambrose guided Towson to a dramatic turnarounds as the "Turnaround Tigers" went going 9–3.
-Their 9–2 regular season record included wins over six nationally-ranked teams, the team's first outright CAA championship, and the team's first appearance in the NCAA Division I FCS Playoffs.
+However, in 2011, just his third season as the Tigers' head coach, Ambrose guided Towson to a dramatic turnaround as the "Turnaround Tigers" went going 9–3.
+Their 9–2 regular season record included wins over six nationally ranked teams, the team's first outright CAA championship, and the team's first appearance in the NCAA Division I FCS Playoffs.
 Though they would lose in the first round to Lehigh, the playoff appearance would make Towson the first team to ever earn playoff berths at the Division III, Division II, and Division I-AA levels.

 Following the season, Ambrose was honored as the 2011 CAA Coach of the Year, the AFCA District Coach of the Year, and was a finalist for the Liberty Mutual Coach of the Year.
 In January 2012, he was the recipient of the Eddie Robinson Award as the top coach in FCS football.